 These four teachers are well known for their independence from doctrinal constraints.
 The first three were born into the Hindu system but transcended it, and all systems.
 Wei Wu Wei was a loose cannon rolling around the fields of C’han, Taoism, Zen, Tibetan and Mahayana Buddhism without adhering to any doctrine.
 My own tendency has been towards a similar flight-path.
 I have been drawn to teachers and teachings that don’t muck around with hierarchies and practices but directly confront the question of identification with an assumed and separate self.

 The women on my list include those who, for the most part, steer clear of any organized, traditional approaches, pointing directly to the truth of Being, now.
 Right now.
 In this, just this.
 Here, always here.

 Names of women no longer with us in body but whose presence has been requested in this list have been added at the bottom.

-[Please note that this page has been edited and updated as of March 2017.
+[Please note that this page is updated from time to time.
 Some teachers / writers have dropped out of sight and their names have been removed.
-Links to women who express the inexpressible with great beauty – whether in words or music or performance – but aren’t moved to be “teachers” have been moved to the blogamigos page.
+Links to women who express the inexpressible with great beauty – whether in words or music or performance – but aren’t moved to be teachers in the formal sense have been moved to the blogamigos page.
 This page will now feature women who are formally or informally “pointing directly to the truth of Being, now” – in their writing, talks, meetings, and publishing.
 I’m always grateful for suggestions; please make contact.]

 – – –